-Arafat), it needs to know that advisor is a function.
-We obtained such knowledge mainly from EWN.
-As already mentioned in section 4.1.3, the list of function words (indicating function roles such as president, queen, captain, secretary-general, etc.) was expanded semi-automatically with words from the corpus that were distributionally similar to those extracted from EWN.
+Some question types require access to lexical semantic knowledge.
+For instance, to determine that In which American state is Iron Mountain? asks for a location, the system needs to know that state refers to a location, and to determine that Who is the advisor of Yasser Arafat? should be classified as function(advisor, Yasser Arafat), it needs to know that advisor is a function.
+We obtained such knowledge mainly from Dutch EuroWordNet (Vossen, 1998).
+As already mentioned in section 4.1.3, the list of function words (indicating function roles such as president, queen, captain, secretary-general, etc.) was expanded semi-automatically with words from the corpus that were distributionally similar to those extracted from EWN (see (van der Plas et al., 2005a) for details).

 Question classification was very accurate for the CLEF 2005 questions.
-However, there were a few cases where the additional arguments selected by the system did not seem the most optimal choice.
-Two clear mistakes were found.
-One of them was the following: The question What is the currency of Peru? was classified as currency(of) and not as currency(Peru).
-The other mistake was caused by the parser.
+There were a few cases where the additional arguments selected by the system did not seem the most optimal choice.
+Two clear mistakes were found (one of them was the following : The question What is the currency of Peru? was classified as currency(of) and not as currency(Peru)).